oushujun/LTR_retriever/README.md

 2. LTR-RT candidates

 LTR_retriever takes multiple LTR-RT candidate inputs including the screen output of LTRharvest and the screen output of LTR_FINDER.
 For outputs of other LTR identification programs, you may convert them to LTRharvest-like format and feed them to LTR_retriever.
 Users need to obtain the input file(s) from the aforementioned programs before running LTR_retriever.
 Either a single input source or a combination of multiple inputs are acceptable.
 For more details and examples please see the manual.

+It's sufficient and recommended to just provide LTR_retriever with LTRharvest and LTR_FINDER results.
+However, if you want to analyze results from LTR_STRUC, MGEScan 3.0.0, and LtrDetector, you can use the following scripts to convert their outputs to the LTRharvest format, then feed LTR_retriever with `-inharvest`.
+You may concatenate multiple LTRharvest format inputs into one file.
+For instructions, run:

+	`perl /your_path_to/LTR_retriever/bin/convert_ltr_struc.pl`
+	`perl /your_path_to/LTR_retriever/bin/convert_MGEScan3.0.pl`
+	`perl /your_path_to/LTR_retriever/bin/convert_ltrdetector.pl`

 Download executables for [LTR_FINDER](https://code.google.com/archive/p/ltr-finder/) and [LTRharvest](http://genometools.org/pub/binary_distributions/).
 For recommended parameters, please read the Manual.